Yanu009/Test/readme.md

 ## Features

-- Reply keyboard with contact, location, and web app buttons.
+- Reply keyboard for quick access to actions.
-- Inline keyboard with callback queries and URL buttons.
+- Inline keyboards to choose income or expense categories.
+- Summary of total income, expenses, and balance.
+- Friendly prompts guiding the user through each step.